0xSero/partisia-docs/docs/smart-contracts/programmers_guide.md

-# Programmers Guide to PBC smart contracts
+# Programmers Guide to smart contracts

 This page is a quick overview of the software development kit for Partisia Blockchain.